MaraLeandro/react-ts-material-ui-movie/README.md

-# Create React App example with Material-UI, TypeScript, Redux and Routing
+# Create React App Todo example with Material-UI, TypeScript, Redux and Routing

 This is a new version with React Hooks, Material-UI 4 and React-Redux 7 (with hooks!).
 We use this template for all our new projects.
 If you want to bootstrap a project with the classic approach without hooks but with class components, you are welcome to use the [previous version](https://github.com/innFactory/create-react-app-material-typescript-redux/tree/v1).